openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 **Developer Experience and Validation:**

-11. The service layer API abstracts runtime complexity, providing clear interfaces for developers and reducing the likelihood of incorrect direct registry or backend usage.
+11. The orchestrator functions abstract runtime complexity and provide clear interfaces for developers while reducing the likelihood of incorrect direct registry or backend usage.

 12. Schema-based validation ensures configuration correctness while enabling dynamic UI generation, improving both developer and operator experience.

 13. The runtime validation system catches configuration errors early, reducing the likelihood of broken group definitions in production environments.

-14. The user group service provides a clean orchestration interface that abstracts runtime complexity from business logic.
+14. The orchestrator functions provide a clean interface that abstracts runtime complexity from business logic.

 Rejected Alternatives
 **********************